FriendsOfSpatial/SpatialDotNet/README.md

 # SpatialDotNet
-A C# wrapper for SpatialOS's spatial.exe
+A C# wrapper for SpatialOS's CLI